Skip to Main Content

 You may get a better interest rate

-Preapprovals give lenders an idea of what other institutions are willing to lend to you.
+Because you can apply for preapproval with multiple lenders at once, you are able to shop rates.
+This gives you a solid picture of the loans you qualify for.
 If your credit is strong enough, some lenders may offer you a better interest rate than their competitors in an effort to earn your business.

 You’ll have a firm grasp on your monthly payments

-Being preapproved means you are already set in terms of the amount you are borrowing, your interest rate and loan term.
-That means you’ll have an estimate of your monthly payment amount before heading to the dealership.
-You’ll know how much car you can afford.
+Being preapproved before visiting the dealership means you already know the amount you qualify for, your interest rate and your loan term.
+That means you’ll have an estimate of your monthly payment before you start shopping and you’ll know exactly how much car you can afford.

 You’ll have the negotiation power of a cash buyer

-Because you aren’t relying on the dealership for financing, you can focus on negotiating the out-the-door price, rather than the monthly payment.
-Just remember not to show your hand too early when it comes to how much you are willing to pay.
+Because you aren’t relying on the dealership for financing, you can focus on negotiating the out-the-door price rather than the monthly payment.
+In fact, you should always negotiate the total cost of the vehicle before getting into the weeds with dealership financing.
+A salesperson knows a lot of tricks, so remember not to show your hand too early when it comes to how much you are able to spend.

 Drawbacks of a preapproved auto loan